polarityio/alienvault-otx/README.md

 ![image](https://user-images.githubusercontent.com/306319/40240545-c0b34080-5a86-11e8-9708-4d14f8eb0fb1.png)

-## AlienVaultOTX Integration Options
+## AlienVault OTX Integration Options

 ### API Key

-In order to use the AlienVaultOTX API, you must have a valid API key.
-To obtain a valid API key, just sign up on AlienVaultOTX's website.
+In order to use the AlienVault OTX API, you must have a valid API key.
+To obtain a valid API key, just sign up on AlienVault OTX's website.
 In your account settings you will be able to get

 https://otx.alienvault.com

 ### Domain Blacklist

-This is an alternate option that can be used to specify domains or IPs that you do not want sent to AlienVaultOTX.
+This is an alternate option that can be used to specify domains or IPs that you do not want sent to AlienVault OTX.
 The data must specify the entire IP or domain to be blocked (e.g., www.google.com is treated differently than google.com).

 ### Domain Blacklist Regex